Narcissus and Goldmund by Hermann Hesse is a philosophical fiction novel published in 1930.

 Background

-Narcissus and Goldmund is heavily influenced by existentialist philosophy, which explores the search for meaning in life and the nature of human existence.
+Narcissus and Goldmund is heavily influenced by existentialist philosophy, focusing on the human search for meaning and the tension between intellect and emotion.

 The novel is set in medieval Europe, a time when monastic life and religious devotion were dominant forces in society, contrasting with the rising curiosity about art, nature, and human desires.
 Hermann Hesse was deeply influenced by his own spiritual journey, as well as the cultural tensions between modernity and tradition in the early 20th century.